 Yes

-If parents provide home education, children are not taken into account in the statistics.
+If parents provide home education, children are not counted in the statistics.
 If children at home follow correspondence courses with the CNED (Centre national d'enseignement à distance, French national centre for distance learning), they are part of the annual survey.
-Disaggregated data on children in a recognised form of distance learning are only available for children with a disability.
+Disaggregated data on children in a recognised form of distance learning is only available for children with a disability.

 Identifying an ‘inclusive setting’ in the country